sociallyassistiverobotics/clm_ros_wrapper/src/face_recognition_initializer/readme.txt

 ************************************2. use the model******************************************************

 To use clm_ros_wrapper, the model should already be trained.
-Otherwise there will be an error.
+Otherwise there the tracking will only use the position information.
 Some parameter in the launch file that is related to this functionality:

 <!-- face recognition parameters-->
 <param name="face_recognizer_file_location" type="string" value="/home/sar/face_analyzer_data/"/>